 Colin is a reporter for Taproot Edmonton.
-He studied journalism at Mount Royal University and has been an editor for publications including Avenue Calgary, BeatRoute Magazine and The Calgary Journal.
+They studied journalism at Mount Royal University and has been an editor for publications including Avenue Calgary, BeatRoute Magazine and The Calgary Journal.

 Colin is also the co-founder of a QTBIPOC advocacy group called Pink Flamingo.
-Each year, he writes and/or edits more than 200 band bios for Sled Island Music & Arts Festival.
-He has two dogs and loves riding his bicycle.
+Each year, they write and/or edit more than 200 band bios for Sled Island Music & Arts Festival.
+They have two dogs and love riding their bicycle.

 Recent work by Colin